ChrisKnowles1987/Team_Diff/README.md

 # Team_Diff
-an app that takes a RIOT summoner ID and calculates their teammates winrates over x games

 ### An application that uses the RIOT API to pull game / player information and calculate the average win-rate of a given summoners teammates over x games.
 Potentially has a leaderboard so users can enter their summoner name and compete for thre worst teammates against their friends.
 Who is really hard stuck?   how has the carry pants?  lets find out!